 You will also find a link here to our unit’s Facebook page; which you can also find in the Communication section on the right hand side of Moodle (or at the bottom of Moodle if using a phone or tablet).
 Click on this link and ask to be included as a member of the Facebook page of our unit.
 You then might like to write a post saying hi to everyone and introducing yourself to others.

 You will quickly realise that interaction and discussion with others in our unit is critical – indeed, essential – to be able to complete the assessed learning tasks.
 You will find you need to discuss with others to help you develop your own understanding about your firm and how you will analyse its financial statements and value your firm.
 So you may need to adjust how you learn, to learn for understanding (rather than simply ‘rote learn’ material you may not properly understand for yourself); and as you seek to understand what we are studying each week through your discussions and interactions with others, you will find (even if studying at one of our locations) that a lot of these interactions we have with each other will be online.

 Our Facebook page, the various Moodle forums and our blogs are key vehicles we will use to help us connect with others in our unit, no matter where we are; whether on any of our locations or online across Australia.
 You will find there are a really great group of people in our unit to interact with; and as we all have different companies, we can share our work freely with each other and discuss aspects of our assignments without any fear of people ‘copying’ our work.
 You will find we all need to understand the key concepts for ourselves, for us to be able to apply them to the special and particular situation of our own individual company.

 It is great to have you in our unit.
-I look forward to working with you as together we analyse our firms and seek to review and consolidated what we have learnt in our degrees.
+I look forward to working with you as together we analyse our firms and seek to review and consolidate what we have learnt in our degree.

 Edit Search for: